 The words struck me as never before.
-And that man began to tell how, in the workers with whom he had to deal, he finds that if they are sound on that point, even though they be backward, they are willing to be taught and helped, and they always improve; whereas others who are not sound there very often go back and leave the work.
+And that man began to tell how, in the Christian workers with whom he had to deal, he finds that if they are sound on that point, they are willing to be taught and helped, and they always improve.
+Whereas, others who are not sound there very often go back and leave the work.
 The condition for obtaining God's full blessing is absolute surrender to Him.